Report 2: Student Characteristics and Outcomes

 In studies of youth who are in treatment for substance use, students attending recovery schools had substantially higher rates of graduation and sobriety than those attending other high schools.

-In this report, we share data about the 137 students who attended the Recovery Academy
+In this report, we share data about the 137 students who attended the Recovery Campus

 for at least 90 days between Fall 2015 and Spring 2022. ii – source